mondele/btt-writer-docs/docs/dUpload.rst

 Export Project File
 --------------------

 This creates a file of your project with a tstudio extension.
-This can be used in any other translationStudio version 11 program for either Desktop or Android.
+This can be used in any other BTT Writer version 11 program for either Desktop or Android.

 Follow this process to export, or save, the project to a tstudio file:

 1. Click the bar Export Project File.

-2. The computer's File Explorer window opens to the backup folder for translationStudio.
+2. The computer's File Explorer window opens to the backup folder for BTT Writer.
 Using the file manager, navigate to the desired location on the computer to save the file.

 3. Click Save.
 A window displays a 'Project File Complete' message.